mongodb/docs/source/includes/list-table-events-response-document.rst

    * - ``apiKeyId``
      - string
-     - Unique identifier for the |api| Key that triggered the event.
-If this field is present in the response, |service| does not return the ``userId`` field.
+     - Unique identifier for the :ref:`API Key
+       <about-org-api-keys>` that triggered the event.
+If this field is
+       present in the response, |service| does not return the ``userId`` field.

    * - ``created``
      - date